 In light of this knowledge and the prospect that satellite Internet can be more expensive than all the other options, you may wonder why anyone would get this service [source: Briere].
 Don't underestimate the feature that sets it apart from competitors -- accessibility.
 Those who travel in RVs or in boats and those who live in the most remote areas certainly appreciate it when there's no other Internet connection to be had.

-For related articles, including more interesting travel gadgets, browse the topics on the next page.
+For related articles, including more interesting travel gadgets, browse the topics below.